Sthopeless/PedalinoMini/README.md

 ## Pedals

-Once PedalinoMini™ is connected to a WiFI network and you are connected to the web user interface it is time to configure which pedal/controller is connected to each of the 6 available ports.
+Once SthopePedal is connected to a WiFI network and you are connected to the web user interface it is time to configure which pedal/controller is connected to each of the 6 available ports.
 Pedal 7 and 8 (if present) are the on board buttons and they are fully configurable.

 ![WEBUI PEDALS](./images/webui-pedals.png "Pedals")